The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Derivation of a Model

 \subsubsection{Migration}

 {\sc Bursell} \cite{Bursell4} put forward the theory that the movement of tsetse was of a random nature, not unlike Brownian motion, and {\sc Rogers} \cite{Rogers1} proved these assertions quantitatively.
 If one can conceive of a gas as a continuum, it is only slightly more abstract to conceive of a fly population as a continuum.
 Consider the hypothetical scenario of a mobile population in the absence of either reproduction or mortality.
-Biomass should therefore be conserved and the standard continuum--mechanical result for mass conservation pertains.
+Biomass should therefore be conserved and the standard continuum-mechanical result for mass conservation pertains.
 It can be manipulated to give a result not unlike the Reynolds transport theorem and Fick's first law applied.
 (A full exposition is provided in the addendum.)
-The resulting rate for the effect of migration in isolation is
+The resulting rate for the effect of migration, in isolation, is

 in which $\lambda$ is the diffusion coefficient.